College of Liberal Arts & Sciences

 Caglar Koylu

-Check out FlowMapper https://flowmapper.org, a web-based tool we developed for visualization and analysis of origin-destination flow data!
+Check out FlowMapper https://flowmapper.org, a web-based tool we developed for visualization and analysis of flows - anything that moves across space-time such as humans, animals, flights, money, and information!

 To Prospective Graduate Students:

-I am always looking for MS/PhD or PhD students with the following desirable research interests:
+I am always looking for MS/PhD or PhD students with one or more of the following research interests:

-- Population-scale family trees and other geographically-embedded social networks
+• Population-scale family trees & geographically-embedded social networks

-- Geovisual analytics and human computer interaction (e.g., interactive cartography, flow mapping, coordinated views, and utility and usability evaluation)
+• Geovisual analytics and human computer interaction (e.g., interactive cartography, flow mapping, coordinated views, and utility and usability evaluation, eye-tracking studies)

 In addition to the above research interests, students should have, or be interested in developing, ability in: